katcipis/sophia/notes/xp-explained.md

 is not the reason, because it is an stupid reason.

+## Testing

+Tests creates a safe place to experiment and fail.
+The dilemma is:
+**Defects are expensive.
+Preventing them is expensive too**.

+Again another instance of the problem of finding the nice spot :-).

+### DCI (Defect Cost Increase)

+One of the few empirical truths about software, the longer it takes to fix a bug, the more the fix will cost.

+As time passes the developer may have changed context, or it may be another developer that will have to fix it.

+So you must test often and soon, so you catch the bug as fast as you can.
+Writing the test **before** the actual code is an extreme view of this idea, with the benefit that helps you think about your API first, decoupled from implementation details (because you have not implemented it yet).

+Also tests are a great way to get feedback about your design.
+If you write them before you are getting the feedback as fast as possible, which also seems to be a good idea.

+### Double Checking

+It is a good idea to have a set of system tests that are written with the customer perspective in mind.
+To aid that it is better if these tests are not written directly by the developer that wrote the other unit/integrated tests.

+Thats why it is double checking, two different sets of minds testing the system.
+But the idea is not to test the exact same thing, but to bring a different perspective.

+### Manual testing

+Not a good idea since it is not a stress reliever, and will actually get worse on stressful situations.
+The stress makes you do mistakes, and mistakes on manual testing will push bugs forward to production.

+Automated tests are stress relievers, and they just get cheaper with time (you have more fixtures and knowledge on how to write them).

 ## Quick ideas

 * Make smaller contracts with clients, both will benefit from it